Chronic Wasting Disease Status in Idaho

 As information changes or becomes available, this page will be updated.

-Annual CWD surveillance has occurred in Idaho at with hunter's help since 1997, with 16,000+ cervids (mule deer, white-tailed deer, elk, and moose) sampled from around the state.
+Annual CWD surveillance has occurred in Idaho with help from hunters since 1997, with 16,000+ cervids (mule deer, white-tailed deer, elk, and moose) sampled from around the state.